lxc/incus-os/doc/install-seed.md

 The following configuration files are currently recognized:

 ### `install.{json,yml,yaml}`
-The presence of this file, even if empty, will trigger Incus OS to start the installation process.
+The presence of this file, even if empty, will trigger IncusOS to start the installation process.

 The structure is defined in [`api/seed/install.go`](https://github.com/lxc/incus-os/blob/main/incus-osd/api/seed/install.go):